-As anyone with cable internet knows companies charge a rental fee on cable modems, which most pay since they often think it is too hard to replace it with their own.
+As anyone with cable internet knows ISPs charge a rental fee on cable modems, which most pay since they often think it is too hard to replace it with their own.

-Replacing a cable modem is a easy task that most anyone one can do and save on the monthly rental fee.
+Replacing a cable modem is an easy task that most anyone can do and save on the monthly rental fee.

 Steps to Replacing Your Cable Modem